 An old access road on river right can be used for a takeout.
 This road leaves Highway 95 between mileposts 41 and 42, just downstream from the Dirty Devil River.
-The ramp has been graded and provides two-wheel drive access to the river.
-Cut banks may prevent boaters from backing trailers into the river at this location.
+The ramp provides two-wheel drive access close to the river.
+Cut banks may prevent boaters from backing trailers directly to the water's edge or into the river at this location.

 For current conditions on Lake Powell, contact Glen Canyon National Recreation Area.

 Hite Marina remains closed.
 However, fuel for boats or motor vehicles may be purchased 24 hours a day, seven days a week, at the service station (located in front of the Hite convenience store) by using a credit card at the pump.

 Camping below Imperial Rapid is limited, especially for large groups.
 Many former camps are now perched on dried mud flats 20 to 30 feet above the river.

 Zebra Mussel Advisory

 All boaters on Lake Powell must comply with Glen Canyon's zebra mussel regulations.